 On the other hand such a sequence can be turned into a work plan of a single worker if and only if consecutive vertices $\lr{d,\TASK,a,b}$ and $\lr{d',\TASK',a',b'}$ are compatible with each other.
 This is the case if $d+1=d'$ and \begin{itemize} \item $\TASK=\TASK'=\WORK$ and $a+1=a'$ and $b+1=b'$ or \item $\TASK=\TASK'=\OFF$ and $a+1=a'$ and $b=b'$ or \item $\TASK=\WORK$, $\TASK'=\OFF$, $a\geq\lw$, $a'=1$ and $b'=b$ or \item $\TASK=\OFF$, $\TASK'=\WORK$, $a\geq\lo$, $a'=1$ and $b'=b+1$. \end{itemize}

 We add an edge from $\lr{d,\TASK,a,b}$ to $\lr{d',\TASK',a',b'}$ whenever they are compatible.
 We also add edges from $s$ to all tuples with $d=1$ and edges from all tuples with $d=D$ to $t$.
 Thus every feasible work plan of a single worker corresponds to an $s$-$t$-path in the constructed graph.
-An excerpt of such a certificate graph is illustrated in \Cref{fig: certificate graph}.
-Note that this graph has $\runtime{D^3}$ vertices and thus its size is polynomial in $D$.
+Note that this graph has no parallel edges and $\runtime{D^3}$ vertices and thus its size is polynomial in $D$.
 Furthermore, we reduce the size of the graph by imposing the conditions $a \leq d$ and $0 \leq b \leq d$.

 Feasible schedules correspond to (path decomposition of) integral $s$-$t$-flows of value $N$ in $G$, which can be computed in polynomial time.
 Hence it is easy to check if a feasible schedule exists. \end{proof}